pbalduino/menios/docs/MILESTONES.md

 # meniOS Milestones

-This document tracks the three major milestones for meniOS development.
+This document tracks the major milestones for meniOS development.

+> **Release v0.1.666 "DOOM READY" (2025-10-20):** Completes the Doom milestone with all infrastructure for running the classic 1993 Doom game in userland.
+This release achieves 97.8% overall completion (87/89 issues) with three milestones at 100%.

-> **Release v0.1.0 (2025-10-13):** celebrates the completion of the Mosh shell milestone and is the first meniOS build to ship a polished interactive shell to users.
+> **Release v0.1.0 "SHELL READY" (2025-10-13):** First public release celebrating the completion of the Mosh shell milestone with a polished interactive shell experience.

 ## 📊 Milestone Overview